LucaTamSapienza/LucaTam/README.md

-n this project, a network has been created using *ns3* and *Docker*.
+In this project, a network has been created using *ns3* and *Docker*.
 In the setup folder, you can find the necessary installations for the proper functioning of the ns3-Network.cc file.

 <p align = "center">
   The image below represents the network created